Chateau Theatre: History

+Modern appearance

 The original theatre mezzanine and inner lobby are gone; all that remains are the railings and doorways to the restrooms and lounge areas.
 Originally, the main theatre floor had raked seating; that is, with the rows farther from the stage rising toward the rear.
-The theatre originally had 1,487 red velvet seats, compared to today's "theaters," which generally seat 200 at most.
+The theatre originally had 1,487 red velvet seats, compared to today's theaters which generally seat 200 at most.

 The original film projection booth sits above the second floor balcony, hidden behind the giant Barnes & Noble mural.
 Because of the theatre's historic nature and a desire not to disturb its decorative side walls — which replicate an early French (Normandy) village — the floor is attached only at the building's front and back walls while also supported by main floor pillars.
 The castle, with 40 balconies and 20 ft turrets, resembles a 10th-century French castle (chateau).
 Originally passageways extended for actors to appear at the numerous windows and balconies.

 The theatre ceiling is still the same dark blue as the original.
 The constellations, which once twinkled as dramatic scenes gradually changed from day to night, are still visible although difficult to see because of the larger spotlights later installed by Barnes & Noble.
 In addition to a "moon machine," also still present but no longer functioning is a cloud machine, once used to project shadows of clouds across the ceiling.
 The pipe organ playing for melodrama and silent movies was located on the west side of the current children's book section; organ pipes were housed in the castle gate.
 The proscenium arch at the top of the escalator rises above the Chateau Theatre's former stage, which measured 33 ft across and along with the organ rose to audience eye level at the start of each performance.
 Along with multiple dressing rooms, backstage included metal stairs climbing five flights, with showers and toilets at every other level.

 In 1979 the "World Wide Friends of the Chateau" was formed and was instrumental in preserving the theatre from demolition.
 Although the theatre was added to the National Register of Historic Places in 1980, it closed on October 2, 1983, with the 1934 movie classic It Happened One Night, starring Clark Gable and Claudette Colbert.
 Following nearly eleven years of debate. negotiation, and ultimately $4 million of renovation, Barnes & Noble reopened the doors of the Chateau Theatre on July 1, 1994.

 The building was added to the National Register of Historic Places in 1980.

 On January 2, 2015, the Barnes & Noble inside the Chateau Theatre closed.